GulnazNurseit/Assignment-2---API/README.md

 The project is divided into server and client parts for better organization:

-* All API logic is handled in core.js.
+1.All API logic is handled in core.js.
-* The server.js file runs the Express server and sends processed data to the frontend.
+2. The server.js file runs the Express server and sends processed data to the frontend.
-* The public folder contains static files (HTML, CSS, JS) that display this data to the user.
+3. The public folder contains static files (HTML, CSS, JS) that display this data to the user.
-* All API keys are securely stored in the .env file, keeping the project safe and easy to reuse.
+4. All API keys are securely stored in the .env file, keeping the project safe and easy to reuse.

 I created a Node.js web application that retrieves information from several APIs, processes all data in the backend (core.js), and sends it to the frontend to be displayed in structured sections.